-Often called non-judicial punishment, an Article 15 does not involve any judicial proceedings.
+Often called non-judicial punishment, an Article 15 is a federal law that allows commanding officers to conduct a non-judicial proceeding for minor offenses.
 It is a way for commanders to settle accusations of minor misconduct against a soldier without utilizing higher forms of discipline.
 A soldier does have the right to refuse to accept an Article 15 and request trial by court-martial.

 In order to determine whether you should accept the Article 15 or instead request a court-martial, you should consider the various types of Article 15s.
 The three types of Article 15s are:

 - Summarized: The maximum punishment at a summarized Article 15 can include extra duty for 14 days, restriction for 14 days, and/or an oral reprimand.
 Soldiers are not entitled to a defense attorney and may choose to request trial by court-martial.

 - Company Grade: In this category, maximum punishment can include extra duty for 14 days, restriction for 14 days, oral reprimand, forfeiture of seven days base pay, and/or reduction in rank of one grade.

 - Field Grade: Maximum punishment at a field grade Article 15 can include extra duty for 45 days, restriction for 60 days, oral reprimand, forfeiture of one-half base pay per month for two months, and/or reduction in rank to E-1 or reduction in rank of one grade.